 Flexible delivery of this course allows you to study whilst in employment – our part-time teaching is delivered just one day per week.

 You will be encouraged to undertake work placements and internships during your studies.
-These can range from work experience as a result of a live project through to undertaking sandwich placements between second and third year.
+These can range from work experience as a result of a live project through to undertaking sandwich placements.

 There is also the opportunity for international study, through the Erasmus scheme to KEA in Copenhagen and through yearly overseas field trips.